johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 - The consensus layer is an implementation of the Ouroboros family of protocols.

 - The settlement layer is a multi-era ledger implementation derived from formal specifications.
 This is where the core Cardano entities are defined as well as the rules for using them.
 This is the bedrock on top of which consensus and networking are built upon.
-The settlement layer is completely stateless and only contains pure functions.
+The settlement layer is completely stateless[^38] and only contains pure functions.
 As a result, it isn’t necessary for the consensus layer to understand the precise nature of the ledger state, or even the contents of the blocks (apart from some header fields required to run the consensus protocol).

 - The scripting layer, Haskell code on the Plutus Platform (subject of a later chapter) is a scripting language embedded in the Cardano ledger to provide smart-contract capabilities to the network.